Reviewing Catcha Investment (CHAA) & Its Rivals

-Catcha Investment (NYSE:CHAA – Get Rating) is one of 682 public companies in the “Holding & other investment offices” industry, but how does it contrast to its peers?
-We will compare Catcha Investment to related businesses based on the strength of its valuation, institutional ownership, dividends, earnings, analyst recommendations, risk and profitability.
+Catcha Investment (NYSE:CHAA – Get Rating) is one of 682 publicly-traded companies in the “Holding & other investment offices” industry, but how does it contrast to its peers?
+We will compare Catcha Investment to related companies based on the strength of its analyst recommendations, valuation, risk, profitability, institutional ownership, earnings and dividends.

+66.5% of Catcha Investment shares are owned by institutional investors.
+Comparatively, 50.7% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
+23.4% of shares of all “Holding & other investment offices” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

-This is a summary of current ratings for Catcha Investment and its peers, as provided by MarketBeat.com.
+This is a summary of current ratings and price targets for Catcha Investment and its peers, as provided by MarketBeat.

 |Sell Ratings